milanfort/frontend-nanodegree-neighborhood-map/README.md

 This repository contains a solution to assignment #5 of the Udacity's Front-End Web Developer Nanodegree Programme.

 The task was to develop a single page application (SPA) that features a map of a particular neighborhood.
-The application must contain a static data model with a set of places which must be shown on the map using markers as well as in a simple list view.
+The application must contain a static data model with a set of places that must be shown on the map using markers as well as in a simple list view.
 The application must support filtering of the list view as well as the markers on the map.
 Additional third-party data about these places must be retrieved asynchronously using Ajax when user selects a particular place either on the map or from the list view.